fzuerkeraguilar/faceout/README.md

 # faceout
-A faceout clone, that uses your webcam to controll the game.
+A breakout clone, that uses your webcam to controll the game.

 # Usage
 1. Clone the repository